Click plan to view in Google Maps

 stone duplex tenant house was built near the center of

-through Lots 13-19, presumably in order to accommodate
+through Lots 13-19 to accommodate

-house he contemporaneously constructed further west on
+houses he had constructed contemporaneously; two further west on

 Around 1929 Montgomery